Brian Thomas Jr.

 Strengths

-Deep-ball tracking and finishing Exceptional at locating and adjusting to deep throws.
-Displays natural body control and balance, allowing him to win over-the-shoulder catches and contested jump balls downfield.
+Deep-ball tracking and finishing: Exceptional at locating and adjusting to deep throws.
+Displays natural body control and balance, allowing him to win over-the-shoulder catches and contested jump balls downfield with a high proclivity for the spectacular catch.

-Explosiveness and separation Quick off the line with long strides that eat up cushion rapidly.
-Corners often struggle to mirror his acceleration on go routes and posts.
-Creates separation vertically and can stretch safeties deep.
+Explosiveness and separation: Thomas is quick off the line with long strides that eat up cushion rapidly and corners often struggle to mirror his acceleration on go routes and posts.
+He creates separation vertically and can stretch safeties deep while also cause headaches for defenses with his YAC ability on screens and reverses.

-Untapped route potential Though he was primarily used as a deep threat at LSU, he has shown flashes of sharp route breaks on slants and comebacks—signs that he can grow into a more complete receiver.
+Untapped route potential: Though he was primarily used as a deep threat at LSU, he has shown flashes of sharp route breaks on slants and comebacks—signs that he can grow into a more complete receiver if he opens his mind up to it.

 Weaknesses